jsheppard95/stock-analysis/README.md

 This is advantageous in terms of computation time due to the removal of the nested loop.
 The previous version required an iteration through the entire dataset for each of the 12 tickers.
-This is unnecessary since the data is ordered chronologically and grouped by ticker, and so most iterations in the inner loop result in no computation due to the conditionals.
+This is unnecessary since the data is grouped by ticker and ordered chronologically, and so most iterations in the inner loop result in no data storage due to the conditionals.
 The new version removes these unnecessary iterations to significantly decrease the execution time.
 Further changes include reordering to open the dataset first and acquire the quantities of interest and then open the output sheet to display the